antaldaniel/danielantal.eu/content/english/usecase/cap.md

 We use the data of the CAP 2013 survey for cross-country comparisons and for model calibration, because it includes all EU countries.

+## CAP EUrope 2007
+We use the data of the CAP 2007 survey for understanding cross-country dynamics and long-term changes, because it includes all EU countries.
+For example, we can determine in which countries visit `Generation Z` 20-years-old people more concerts or cinemas than their `Generation X` and `Generation Y` peers when they were 20-years-old.

+## CAP Hungary 2019

+The CAP Hungary 2019 survey fieldwork is under way.

 ## CAP Hungary 2018

 ## CAP Hungary 2017